siheming/mspypeline/doc/source/workflow.rst

     :width: 400
     :align: right

-| Data may be preprocessed in multiple ways which have the potential to shape the results of an analysis
+| Data may be processed in multiple ways and this can substantially alter the results of your analysis.
-  substantially.
+| Data preprocessing available in mspypeline comprises:
-| This kind of data preprocessing comprises the choice of protein intensities provided by MaxQuant, including raw,
+  * the choice of protein intensities provided by MaxQuant: raw, label-free quantification (LFQ) or intensity-based absolute quantification (iBAQ) intensities
+  * averaging technical replicates
+  * removal of erroneous samples
-  label-free quantification (LFQ) or intensity-based absolute quantification (iBAQ) intensities, averaging technical replicates or the normalization and standardization of the data set.
+  * normalization and standardization of the data set.

 Intensity options
 ******************